Maxima over random time intervals for heavy-tailed compound renewal and L\'evy processes

 and a {\it light tail}, otherwise.
 In this paper we focus on a very important sub-class of heavy-tailed distributions, namely on the class of {\it strong subexponential} distributions ${\mathcal S}^*$.
-A distribution $F$ on $\R$ with a finite mean belongs to the class ${\mathcal S}^*$ if
+A distribution $F$ on $\R$ with a finite mean and unbounded support on the right belongs to the class ${\mathcal S}^*$ if